The Expectation Gap: When Hiring Promises Meet Workplace Reality

 Early Warning Signs (First 90 Days)

-- Job duties don't match the job description
+- Your daily duties don’t match the job description you were hired against

-- Manager seems unaware of your promised responsibilities
+- Your manager seems unaware of the responsibilities discussed in interviews

-- Promised tools, technologies, or resources are unavailable
+- Promised tools, technologies, or projects turn out not to exist

 Mid-Term Indicators (3-12 Months)